A Schematic Definition of Quantum Polynomial Time Computability: Main Contributions

 [multi-qubit quantum recursion] Finally, let us demonstrate a simulation of the multi-qubit quantum recursion introduced by $f= kQRec_t[g,h,p|\FF_k]$ with $\FF_k=\{f_s\}_{s\in\{0,1\}^k}$.
 For readability, let us consider only the simplest case where $k=1$, $f_0=f$, and $f_1=I$.
 The other cases can be similarly treated.
-Consider the ``multi-tape'' QTM $M_f$ that behaves as described below. \begin{quote} Starting with input $\qubit{\phi}$, we prepare a counter in a new work tape and a clock in another work tape.
-We use the clock to adjust the timing of all computation paths to terminate.
-Count the number $\ell(\qubit{\phi})$ of qubits by incrementing the counter, as moving the input tape head from the left to the right.
-Initially, we set the current quantum state, say, $\qubit{\xi}$ in the tape to be $\qubit{\phi}$ and set the current counter $k$ to be $\ell(\qubit{\xi})$ ($=n$).
-Go to the splitting phase 1).
+Consider the ``multi-tape'' QTM $M_f$ that roughly behaves as described below.
+Let $T$ be a sufficiently large positive constant. \begin{quote} (1) In this initial phase, starting with input $\qubit{\phi}$, we prepare a counter in a new work tape and an internal clock in another work tape.
+We use the clock to adjust the terminating timing of all computation paths.
+Count the number $\ell(\qubit{\phi})$ of qubits simply by incrementing the counter as moving the input tape head from the start cell to the right.
+Initially, we set the current quantum state, say, $\qubit{\xi}$ expressed on the tape to be $\qubit{\phi}$ and set the current counter $k$ to be $\ell(\qubit{\xi})$ ($=n$).
+Go to the splitting phase.